thecodeassassin/influxdb.com/content/docs/v0.9/guides/syntax.md

 Measurements, tag keys, tag values, and field keys are never quoted.
 Spaces and commas must be escaped.
 Field keys that are stored as strings must always be double-quoted.
 Only double-quotes should be escaped.

-Measurement names currently cannot include commas.
+Measurement names currently cannot include commas. ([issue 3183](https://github.com/influxdb/influxdb/issues/3183))

 Querying measurements or tags that contain double-quotes `"` can be difficult, since double-quotes are also the syntax for an identifier.
-It's possible to work around the limitations with regular expressions.
+It's possible to work around the limitations with regular expressions but it's not easy.

+Avoid using Keywords as identifiers (database names, retention policy names, measurement names, tag keys, or field keys) whenever possible.
+Keywords in InfluxDB are referenced on the [InfluxQL Syntax](../query_language/spec.md) page.
+There is no need to quote or escape keywords in the write syntax.

 ### CLI